• Skip to primary navigation

 Follow the directions on your rice cooker to cook the Jasmine rice and then transfer to a pot on the stove for the remainder of the recipe.

-oat milk rice pudding in a bowl with toppings
+oat milk rice pudding on a wooden spoon

 Related recipes you may love